nathan-nakatsuka/ContamLD/README.md

 #### Part 3) Determine what panel the target individual is genetically closest to:<br/>
-Step 1) Use outgroupf3.R script in PreProcessing folder to run outgroupf3 statistics to determine which panel is genetically closest to the target individual.<br/>
+Use outgroupf3.R script in PreProcessing folder to run outgroupf3 statistics to determine which panel is genetically closest to the target individual.<br/>
 Note: Guessing on this step is okay as long as the sample is within continental ancestry variation of the 1000 Genomes population.
 <br/>
 <br/>